-The code requires that your house be painted and kept free of mildew, chipping and peeling paint.
+The code requires that your house be painted and kept free of mildew, stains, chipping and peeling paint.
 The city does not require that you obtain a permit to paint your house.
 The property should be kept in good overall condition and free of any and all debris or trash.
 All doors, windows, and shutters should be in good working order.
 Trash cans should be stored out of view and should only be put at curbside on collection days.

 Obstructions on the right of way such as boulders and pyramids are prohibited as they represent safety hazards.
 Landscaping in the right of way, next to driveways or on corners must be trimmed to allow drivers to view approaching traffic.
-Trees should have at least 4’ feet of clear trunk.

 May I place a real estate or garage sale sign in front of my home?

 All signs are prohibited in the right-of-way and on utility poles, fences, and trees.
 You may have one real estate sign and one “For Sale” sign on the property.
 One garage sale sign is allowed on the property during the sale.

 How can I get information for garbage and bulk trash and yard waste collection for my area?

 The question is answered by the city’s Public Works Department.
 Please see their website which answers these questions and also provides email and phone contact information, should you have additional questions or need to contact them: click here

 Do I have to register my alarm system?

 Every person who installs, owns, leases, possesses or operates any burglar alarm system within The City of Miramar is required to register the alarm with the Code Compliance Division of the Miramar Police Department, prior to activating the alarm system.
 Applications can be obtained from the Code Compliance Division at 2200 Civic Center Place or by calling 954-602-3186.
 A registration fee of $50.00 must accompany the alarm registration application.